manassaloi/manassaloi.github.io/_posts/2021-12-30-year-retrospective-2021.markdown

 title:  "Reflection on 2021"
 ---

 I did not set any goals for 2021.
 I am a person who is obsessed with systems and [lives his life through daily habits](https://manassaloi.com/2021/11/28/forming-habits.html) and [yearly OKRs](https://manassaloi.com/2020/12/31/okrs-2020-update.html).
+So this was new for me.

 I wanted to see if I change how I live my day if I don't set any goals.
   - Would I read less?